-For a more in-depth exploration, Eastern Bhutan is a 17-day journey that starts and finishes in New Delhi.
+For a more in-depth exploration, Bhutan from West to East is a 19-day journey.
 It offers real insights into rural life – from forested valleys to traditional farmsteads, impressive dzongs to a remote corner of the Himalayas.

 The best time to travel to Bhutan is between September and May.